Damping (music): Strings

-Damping is often necessary on string instruments such as the bass or violin where sympathetic resonance can excite other strings creating undesired noise.
-This phenomenon can be remedied by keeping fingers such as the thumb on the strings where the vibration is unwanted.
+Damping is often necessary on string instruments where strings may resonate sympathetically, or be accidentally brushed or rubbed, creating noise.
+There are many techniques used to counteract this.

-On guitar, damping (also referred to as choking) is a technique where, shortly after playing the strings, the sound is reduced by pressing the right hand palm against the strings, right hand damping (including palm muting), or relaxing the left hand fingers' pressure on the strings, left hand damping (or left-hand muting).
-Scratching is where the strings are played while damped, i.e., the strings are damped before playing.
-The term presumably refers to the clunky sound produced.
+Guitar

+On guitar, damping (or choking) can be accomplished with the right hand, by contacting the strings (palm muting), or the left, by relaxing the pressure applied to the strings (left-hand muting).

+Scratching is playing the strings while damped.
 In funk music this is often done over a sixteenth note pattern with occasional sixteenths undamped.

-Floating is the technique where a chord is sustained past a sixteenth note rather than that note being scratched, the term referring to the manner in which the right hand "floats" over the strings rather than continuing to scratch.
+Floating is sustaining chord past a sixteenth note in the context of scratching.
+The term refers to the motion of the right hand, which hovers or "floats" over the strings.

 Skanking is when a note is isolated by left hand damping of the two strings adjacent to the fully fretted string, producing the desired note (the adjacent strings are scratched).
-The technique is especially popular among ska, rocksteady and reggae guitarists, who use it with virtually every riddim they play on.
+The technique is ubiquitous in ska, rocksteady and reggae, where it is used in virtually every riddim.